richardguerre/use-relay-mock-environment/README.md

 # use-relay-mock-environment

-> Yes, I know the name is a mouthful, but it's specific!

-A super easy way to test Relay Components in Storybook or in a dummy page.
+A super easy way to test Relay Components in Storybook or in dummy pages.

 ## How does it work?